-The Securities and Exchange Commission under Item 402(u) of Regulation S-K requires the Company to disclose annually:
+Pursuant to Item 402(u) of Regulation S-K, the SEC requires the Company to disclose annually:

 - (i) the median of the annual total compensation of all employees of the Company (excluding Mr. Rosenthal, the Company's chief executive officer); - (ii) the annual total compensation of Mr. Rosenthal; and - (iii) the ratio of Mr. Rosenthal's annual total compensation to the median annual total compensation of all employees (excluding Mr. Rosenthal).